 If user is not authenticated, you can either show an error or a login screen in the iframe.
 However, enabling a login screen in the iframe is not compatible with Looker’s same-origin protections.

 Private embed URLs never expire and can’t be revoked.
-However, the link only works for someone who has access to Looker and that data.
+However, since the link works only for someone who has access to your Looker instance and that data, sending a link should not cause a security concern.

 Single sign-on embedding takes private embedding one step further.
 SSO embedding doesn’t require users to authenticate via a Looker user account.
 Instead, they can be authenticated through your own application via the URL in an iframe.
 Authentication creates a new browser session and issues a cookie to the browser.